FMMT666/SyrSafeTechLogger/README.md

 ---
 After a bit of testing and some days-long data series, it seems as if the units do not change when the values increase.
+Output with "--raw" enabled:

     2024;02;27; 21;29;41; 20; 4600 mbar; 1577; 58470mL; 1; FF
     2024;02;27; 21;29;42; 20; 4700 mbar; 1560; 59203mL; 1; FF